-On March 15, 2016, the Company announced that its Board of Directors approved a \$250 million share repurchase of ordinary shares.
+On November 23, 2016, the Company announced that its Board of Directors approved a new \$250 million share repurchase of ordinary shares.
 Repurchases may be made from time to time at the Company's discretion, based on ongoing assessments of the capital needs of the business, the market price of its stock, and general market conditions.
 No time period has been set for the repurchase program, and any such program may be suspended or discontinued at any time.
 The repurchase authorization enables the Company to purchase its ordinary shares from time to time through open market purchases, negotiated transactions or other means, including 10b5-1 trading plans in accordance with applicable securities laws or other restrictions.
-As of March 31, 2016, we repurchased a total of 67,339 of our ordinary shares at an average price of \$140.30 per share, in accordance with a 10b5-1 program.
+As of March 31, 2017, we repurchased a total of 518,965 of our ordinary shares at an average price of \$104.56 per share, in accordance with a 10b5-1 program.
+During the year ended March 31, 2017, the Company repurchased 2,252,725 shares between the two programs at an average price of \$130.87.